 Rubin believes DePaul is in a good position to be able to help funnel qualified students directly into those Amazon jobs.

 “We’re unique in some aspects and we’re redundant in others,” Rubin said.
 “We have a strong computer science program and our business programs run the gamut.”

 “We could have a nice reciprocal relationship,” Rubin said.
 “They would be hiring our students, but we’re also asking for what they’re looking for as far as research and development partnerships with the university.”

-DePaul could not only help with the hiring of workers for DePaul, but also help develop training programs for existing employees.
+DePaul could not only help with the hiring of workers for Amazon, but also develop training programs for existing employees.

-David Miller, Dean of the College of Computing and Digital Media (CDM), was also in attendance of the meeting representing DePaul.
+David Miller, Dean of the College of Computing and Digital Media (CDM), was also in attendance of Pritzker’s meeting to represent DePaul.

 “Amazon has significant internal efforts for training,” Miller said.
 “Some of our other departments at DePaul like the continuing and professional education department would benefit from a partnership.
 This goes well beyond just computer science-related fields.”

 Miller said DePaul’s CDM students would be an excellent fit for Amazon.